Anchor Points: Benchmarking Models with Much Fewer Examples: Sample-Efficient Model Evaluation

 \section{Sample-Efficient Model Evaluation}

-We now evaluate the anchor point techniques and compare against baselines for representative subset selection.
-Uniform random sampling is a natural baseline.
-Since correct class model confidence is a rich signal, we use the mean correct class confidence of randomly selected examples as another baseline.
-We also evaluate K-Medoids sampling over the embedding spaces of a generic sentence encoder (SentenceBERT \cite{sentencebert}) and fine-tuned encoder (\emph{CLS} token of bert-base-uncased).
-We use model performance on the selected points as the estimates of model performance on the entire dataset.
+We now evaluate the anchor point techniques and compare against baselines for 1) selecting representative evaluation subsets to rank models\footnote{We also evaluate anchor point techniques for ranking MMLU performance in Appendix \ref{apppendix:mmlu}} and 2) estimating model instance-level performance on held-out points in $\mathcal{D}_{eval}$ .

-We further consider weighted variants of the embedding baselines.
-Akin to Anchor Points Weighted, we produce a score estimate for each model by computing a weighted average of the correct class probabilities assigned to each selected point.
-The weights are proportional to the size of each selected point's cluster and sum to 1.
+\paragraph{Subset Selection Baselines and Metrics} For baselines, we use uniform random sampling as well as K-Medoids sampling over the embedding spaces of a generic sentence encoder-- SentenceBERT \cite{sentencebert} -- and an encoder fine-tuned on the dataset-- the \emph{CLS} token of bert-base-uncased \cite{bert}.
+For these techniques, we use model performance on the selected points as the estimate of aggregate model performance on the entire dataset.
+We further consider variants of these baselines that consider model confidence.
+We propose mean model confidence in the correct class on randomly selected points as one baseline.
+We also propose to produce a score estimate for each model by computing a weighted average of the correct class probabilities assigned to each selected point.
+The weights are proportional to the size of each selected point's cluster and sum to 1, akin to Anchor Points Weighted.

-We perform model performance ranking experiments within each model family as well as across the union of all families.
-We use $|\mathcal{S}| = 5$ source model predictions to which we fit anchor points for the InstructGPT-family and OpenAI-family experiments.
-For the BERT-family, GPT-family, and ALL-family, we use $|\mathcal{S}| = 10$ model predictions.
-The partitioning of source and target models is randomized over 100 runs for each validation set size and model family setting.

-To assess the ranking performance of each technique, we compute the Kendall rank correlation coefficient (Kendall's $\tau$) for a range of evaluation set sizes and report the resulting \textbf{Area Under the Correlation Curve} (AUCC) from 1 to a maximum budget $B$.
-In our experiments we use $B=30$, the small data regime for which it is reasonable for practitioners to manually inspect predictions.
+To assess the ranking performance of each technique, we compute the Kendall rank correlation coefficient (Kendall's $\tau$) for a range of anchor point set sizes and report the resulting \textbf{Area Under the Correlation Curve} (AUCC) from 1 to a maximum budget $B$.
+We then normalize AUCC by dividing by the best possible area.
+In the experiments we use $B=30$, the small data regime for which it is reasonable for practitioners to manually inspect predictions.

+\paragraph{Prediction Estimation Baselines and Metrics} We consider two naive baselines: 1) using the instance-level predictions of a randomly selected source model on $\mathcal{D}_{eval}$ as the estimate of each target model's prediction and 2) using the mean prediction of all source models on each point in $\mathcal{D}_{eval}$ as the estimate.
+We also propose Nearest Source Neighbor, a strategy where each target model's predictions on $k$ randomly selected points are compared to the predictions of all source models on the same points.
+We select the source model with the most similar predictions on these $k$ points, as measured with $L1$-distance.
+The predictions of this source model on all other points in $\mathcal{D}_{eval}$ are then used as the estimate of the target model's predictions.

+To measure the performance of each technique, we use \emph{agreement}-- the percentage of points for which the estimation technique assigns the highest probability to the same class as the target model.

 \paragraph{Anchor Points Show Competitive Performance at Ranking Models with Small Evaluation Sets}